 If you have recently opened your boiler and have observed corrosion, you will see one of two types of corrosion:

 boiler pH levels to above 10.5.
 If you have a hot water recirculating boiler, you need to passivate the boiler with a nitrite based chemical.
-Steam boilers and hot water recirculating boilers are chemically treated much different in regards to oxygen scavengers.
-Typically, you do not require a oxygen scavenger within a hot water boiler system.
+Steam boilers and hot water recirculating boilers are chemically treated much differently in regards to oxygen scavengers.
+Typically, you do not require an oxygen scavenger within a hot water boiler system.
 In steam boiler systems you always require an oxygen scavenger.

 - Uniform corrosion on one tube area or over a very large area.

 Large corrosive pits in steam boilers are a sign you are not properly removing dissolved oxygen within your boiler system.
 You must remove your water treatment program.